crood63/Super-Store-Tableau-Analysis/README.md

 # Superstore Profit & Sales Dashboard

 ## Overview
 This project analyzes a company’s performance over several years using the Superstore dataset.
-The primary goal is to identify periods of strong and weak performance, enabling us to accentuate the company’s strengths while addressing areas for improvement.
+The primary goal is to identify periods of strong and weak performance, enabling stakeholders to make better informed business decisions.

 To fully interact with the dashboard, check it out on [Tableau Public!](https://public.tableau.com/app/profile/colby.rood/viz/super_store_analysis_17549266090400/Dashboard1)